Student Anti-Discrimination & Discriminatory Harassment Procedures

 • Revocation of honors and/or awards;

-• Restriction of access to University facilities or activities, up to and including a total ban from access to all University-owned buildings or property (i.e., persona non grata status);
+• Restriction of access to University facilities or activities, up to and including a total ban from access to all University-owned buildings or property (i.e.persona non grata status);

-• Removal from and/or restricted participation in academic or extracurricular activities and/or University organizations (including Student Groups), or restriction from receiving University services;
+• Removal from and/or restricted participation in academic or extracurricular activities and/or University organizations (including Recognized Student Groups), or restriction from receiving University services;

-• Removal from student housing;
+• Removal from Student housing;

 • Admission revocation;